Triangle groups, automorphic forms, and torus knots: Automorphic forms on

 For any integer $r\geq 1$ we can consider the group $\wt{SL_2}(\RR)/<c^r>$, which is a $r$-fold covering of $PSL_2(\RR)$.
 Clearly $\wt{SL_2}(\RR)/<c^r>$ has cyclic center of order $r$ and is diffeomorphic to $\HH^2\times{\mathbb S}^1$.

-\begin{zab} The hyperbolic metric on $\HH^2$ can be used to induce a left invariant metric on $PSL_2(\RR)$ and from there on $\wt{SL_2}(\RR)$.
-This turns $\wt{SL_2}(\RR)$ into a model for a geometry, in the sense discussed in section \ref{Sect GeoSrt}.
-The exact form of this metric is not important for the purposes of this paper, so we omit the precise formulation. \end{zab}
+\begin{remark} The hyperbolic metric on $\HH^2$ can be used to induce a left invariant metric on $PSL_2(\RR)$ and from there on $\wt{SL_2}(\RR)$.
+This turns $\wt{SL_2}(\RR)$ into a model for a geometry, in the sense discussed in section \ref{Sect_GeoSrt}.
+The exact form of this metric is not important for the purposes of this paper, so we omit the precise formulation. \end{remark}